makeitlabs/ratt/firmware/rpi/yocto-build/README.md

     lrwxrwxrwx 1 root root 9 Feb  8 05:47 /usr/bin/python -> python2.7
     steve@ubuntu:~$ ls -al /usr/bin/python2
     lrwxrwxrwx 1 root root 9 Feb  8 05:47 /usr/bin/python2 -> python2.7
-    steve@ubuntu:~$

 ### Ensure 'dash' is disabled on Ubuntu:
     sudo dpkg-reconfigure dash

 Choose No to dash when prompted.

-### Clone the RATT repo
+### Clone the RATT repo from github

 Some directories have fixed paths with `${HOME}` references for the Yocto build, so it is necessary to clone it into your home directory, i.e. `~/ratt` - do not place it inside of other directories or in other locations.

     cd ~
     git clone https://github.com/makeitlabs/ratt.git

-### Make a local clone of the Yocto poky-rocko branch from github

-I've included a script to do the dirty work in `~/ratt/firmware/rpi/yocto-build/scripts/clone-poky-rocko.sh`

-### Check that the meta-ratt submodule was initialized
+### Check that the `meta-ratt` submodule was initialized

 Some versions of git will not automatically initialize submodules.
 If `~/ratt/firmware/rpi/meta-ratt` is empty after your initial git clone, do this:

     cd ~/ratt/firmware/rpi
     git submodule update --init --recursive

+_The `meta-ratt` is included as a submodule because it's forked from the `meta-rpi` project and for ease of maintainance I want to keep it separate from the rest of RATT._  `meta-ratt` is essentially the layer that defines how to build Yocto exactly for our RATT platform.
+It stands on the shoulders of a lot of work from others for Raspberry Pi compatibility, and makes only specific tweaks where necessary to adjust the build to our needs.

+### Make a local clone of the Yocto poky-rocko branch from github

+Poky is the name of the reference build of Yocto Project.
+Rocko is the branch that RATT is based on, and was released in October of 2017.
+See https://www.yoctoproject.org/downloads/core/rocko24 for more info about the specific release.

+I've included a script to do the dirty work of cloning Poky-Rocko.

+    ~/ratt/firmware/rpi/yocto-build/scripts/clone-poky-rocko.sh

+**TODO: Maybe adjust the script to tie to specific SHAs for poky-rocko and its dependencies so we're not chasing updates.**

-### Make a central directory for downloaded source files:
+### Make a central directory for downloaded source files

+The build system will download sources and keep them around so they don't have to be re-downloaded every time you build.
+This directory is configurable, but for simplicity we fix it at `/u/rpi/oe-sources`.
+Make sure this directory exists.

-    mkdir /u/rpi/oe-sources
+    mkdir -p /u/rpi/oe-sources

-_Note that this location is controlled with the variable `DL_DIR` in `~/ratt/firmware/rpi/yocto-build/conf/local.conf`_
+_Note that this location is controlled with the variable `DL_DIR` in `~/ratt/firmware/rpi/yocto-build/conf/local.conf` - don't change it unless you know what you're doing._

 ### Set up a temporary build directory for Yocto

+The build system uses a lot of temporary space for the build.

-    mkdir /u/rpi/tmp
+    mkdir -p /u/rpi/tmp

-_Note that this location is controlled with the variable `TMPDIR` in `~/ratt/firmware/rpi/yocto-build/conf/local.conf`_
+_Note that this location is controlled with the variable `TMPDIR` in `~/ratt/firmware/rpi/yocto-build/conf/local.conf` - don't change it unless you know what you're doing._

 ## Building